qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

 ## Benchmark and result summaries

 Every benchmark and the respective results are to be summarized in a standardized format including model, backend, training results, etc.
-Each sub-folder of [problems](problems) includes templates to summarize the models in *.json* and training parameters as well as final results in *.csv* format.
+Yemplates to summarize the models in *.json* and training parameters as well as final results in *.csv* format can be found in [problems](problems).

 ## Ways to contribute